thin-edge/thin-edge.io/docs/src/references/mappers/c8y-mapper.md

 ### Base inventory model

-The contents of `{tedge_config_dir}/device/inventory.json` are used to populate the initial inventory fragments of the the main thin-edge device in Cumulocity.
+The contents of `{tedge_config_dir}/device/inventory.json` are used to populate the initial inventory fragments of the the main %%te%% device in Cumulocity.
 For example, if the `inventory.json` contains the following fragments:

 ```json title="inventory.json"